 You can access a wide range of online resources for free using your BCPL library card.
 Overdrive/Libby and Hoopla are great platforms for downloading eBooks or audio books.
 Rosetta Stone and Mango Languages provide beginner-level world language and ESL instruction.
 Gale Courses offer access to 300+ online classes, taught by industry professionals in a wide range of subjects.
+ABCMouse is available in the library and at home for free, and we offer tutoring services every evening from 4-11pm via Tutor.com.
 More information is available on our Learning Resources page.

 Does your co-op need a place to meet?
 At our branch in Columbus, we have five public meeting rooms and event spaces available for reservation.
 There are two smaller meeting rooms perfect for study sessions or project groups.
 The Conference Room and Red Room are ideal for larger classes, presentations, or graduations.
 You can reserve meeting rooms by clicking the “reserve a room” link at the top of this page.

 Every month, we host at least 25 unique monthly programs, and that is just downstairs in the Children’s Department!
 While we do not currently have sessions exclusively for homeschool students, ALL of our programs are open to homeschoolers, and we are always open to suggestions for new programs or program times.
 We also host a semi-regular homeschooling meetup where families can share ideas and materials and generally socialize with one another in an inclusive environment.
 View a program guide, visit the events page of our website, or ask at the desk for more information about specific programs.